rezayat/code-samples/postgrest-rls/README.md

 #### Testing Authentication

-Authentication in `postgrest` is simply done by sending a POST request with a username and a password in JSON data to `/login`.
-If the credentials are valid A `JWT token` is `postgrest` returns a `JWT authorization token` which would be sent along with any GET or POST request to `postgrest`.
+Authentication in postgrest is simply done by sending a POST request with a username and a password in JSON data to `/login`.
+If the credentials are valid postgrest returns a `JWT authorization token` which would be sent along with any GET or POST request to postgrest.

-Some **Failing** attempts to aquire a `JWT token`
+Following are some **Failing** attempts to aquire a `JWT token`

 Test attempt with invalid credentials using:
 ```bash